ArctosDB/documentation-wiki/_documentation/transactions.markdown

 **Nature of Material** is a brief textual description of the accession or loan.
 Quantities can be approximate if accession material is not being unpacked prior to storage.
-For example, “About 300 frozen small mammals collected during the summer of 2004 in Denali State Park.”
+For example, "About 300 frozen small mammals collected during the summer of 2004 in Denali State Park."

 ```